spiral/security/README.md

 }
 ```

-You can also change guard actor in runtime (for example for testing):
+Guard actor can be changed in runtime at any moment (for example for testing):

 ```php
 public function indexAction(GuardInterface $guard)